NikKowPHP/social-brain/chapters/chapter-6.md

 > ### **Dashboard Update**
 >
 **This is a key moment in your journey.** You have now installed the first half of your Core Duo.
 You have the single most important instrument for building connection.
 Our next chapter will give you the second: the tools for making sure your own message is heard.

+---
+### **Conductor's Challenge: Week 2 Mission**

+You now have the second half of the Foundational Loop.
+Refer to the **30-Day Conductor's Challenge (Appendix C)**.
+Your mission for **Week 2** is to begin practicing The Empathy Loop in low-stakes conversations while continuing your daily breath practice.
+This integration is key to your development as a Conductor.